 As colorful blooms brighten every corner of NYC, there are so many amazing things to put on your to-do list.
 Have a look below at a selection of our top activities for April, to fully embrace spring in NYC:

-The largest outdoor rooftop park has officially opened in NYC, and you can find it at Pier 57 right next to Little Island!
+The largest outdoor rooftop park officially opened in NYC last April, and you can find it at Pier 57 right next to Little Island!
 The pier has been under reconstruction for nearly a decade and more exciting features are still on their way.
-Come fall 2022, New Yorkers will be able to enjoy a a 16,000-square-foot food hall helmed by the prestigious James Beard Foundation in addition to the parks current 80,000 sq ft of expansive greenery and sweeping views.
+The park also features 80,000 sq ft of expansive greenery and sweeping views.
 See more here.

 Swap your blades for wheels because Rockefeller’s iconic ice rink is turning into “Flipper’s Roller Boogie Palace,” a famous L.A. roller rink from the 70s.
 The rink will officially open on April 15th!
 Once called “Studio 54 on wheels,” NYC will get to experience this high-energy, nostalgic skate spot all summer long.
 Find out more details here.